top of page

 • Preoccupation with use due to craving.
 Frequently missed appointments unless opioid renewal expected, refusal when offered non-opioid treatments, intolerance to most non opioid medications, requests for medications with high addictive potential, reports of no relief with anything except opioids.

 Treating pain and addiction is very complex.
-Clinical expertise in both substance misuse and pain management is vital.
+Clinical expertise in both substance misuse and pain management is vital for successful painkiller addiction recovery.

 Dr. Arun Bhaskar MBBS MSc FRCA FFPMRCA FFICM FIPP